Best Bikes For Kids

 As a general rule, a bike that fits your child well will allow them to touch the ground with their toes when they are sitting comfortably on the bicycle seat, and be flat-footed (again comfortably) when they are straddling the bicycle.
 If adjustments to the seat position don’t rectify the problem, the bike may be too big or small for your particular young cyclist, and other options should be considered.

+For this factor, we specifically looked at braking efficiency and the various types of brakes.
 For the most part, the best bikes for kids are divided into three main camps when it comes to brakes.
 The first type is those bikes that use a coaster or pedal brakes.
 They are by far the safest option when it comes to young riders, and can be easily used and offer a much more reliable option.
 The second type of brake style that is sometimes seen is the use of hand brakes that employ calipers to stop the bicycle.
 While this option is a viable one, it really is only suitable for more advanced riders, or ones that are comfortable using hand brakes.
 The third brake style often seen is a hybrid style that features both a rear coaster brake and a front hand brake.
 This option is a great overall choice for kids that are just starting to learn how to use a hand brake, or need to build up their overall confidence.

 One of the most important, and often overlooked factors when it comes to children’s bikes is the overall weight of the bike itself.
 If you think about it, it’s easy to see why this factor would be an important one.
 Simply put, if the bike is too heavy, chances are young riders will have difficulty controlling it.
 If a kid can’t move the bike via the pedals, he or she won’t be able to focus on learning to balance and ultimately to have fun.